Taxe Foncière 2019

 Households most likely to be affected will be those who own older properties, which have not been reviewed since 1970, when the last rates review was carried out.

 The local councils through the AdCF also state that it is not the objective of the revaluation to increase receipts to local councils, but to improve equity between households, stating: "La révision des valeurs locatives n’est pas faite pour gonfler les recettes des collectivités mais pour recréer de l’équité entre contribuables à produit fiscal constant."

 How Much do You Pay?

-Information on average rates bills is not yet available for 2019, but the table below shows the average rates payable in each department of France in 2018.
+Information on average rates bills is not yet available for 2019, but the table below shows the average rates payable for houses in each department of France in 2018.
+The figures include ancillary taxes, such as rubbish collection.
 It is going to be much the same for 2019.

 The level of the tax last year varied from between €3,228 in Seine-Saint-Denis to €889 in the Vendée.
 These two figures are extremes, with the rates bill in Seine-Saint-Denis explained by the high level of poverty in the department and the considerable social support obligations imposed on the council.

 |CENTRE-VAL DE LOIRE